endormi/tilux/README.md

 :------:|-----------|:------:
-Info | Gain info about the host (hostname, public IP etc.) | 1 and 2 Monitoring | Monitor different processes (cpu monitoring and memory monitoring) | 1 and 2
+Info | Gain info about the host (hostname, public IP etc.) | 1 and 2 Monitoring | Monitor different processes (cpu monitoring and memory monitoring) | 1 and 2 Misc | Miscellaneous scripts (check if file or dir exists and server pinging) | 1 and 2